 - 3. Utilize a multimodal approach to promote ADRC as front door/coordinated entry to all ADVSD/ Enhancing Equity services - 4.
-75% of consumers at District Senior Centers, agencies that specifically service racial, ethnic, and sexual minority elders, will express satisfaction (excellent or good) with services and activities provided at these community access points.
+85% of ADRC consumers will express satisfaction (excellent or good) with services and activities provided at these community access points.